toolisticon/pogen4selenium/README.md

 # Why you should use this project?

 Page Objects are a good way to produce a maintainable and reusable codebase to implement automated ui tests with selenium.
-Nevertheless those page objects can contain a lot of (selenium related) boilerplate code that is mostly reused via copy and paste.
+Nevertheless those page objects can contain a lot of (selenium related) boilerplate code that is mostly reused via copy and paste. (like for example having fluent waits or Actions)
 This project provides processors to generate page object implementations by processing annotations placed on interfaces.
 By doing that it drastically increases readability of page objects and reduces time for development.